Motilal Nehru School of Sports: Staff

 The academic and administrative head of the school is the Principal and Director.
 He is assisted by the Vice- Principal and Bursar (Administrative Officer).

 Sports coaches are drawn from three sources: The school, The Sports Authority of India and The Sports Department, Haryana.
 The teaching staff consists of fully qualified and trained teachers with the necessary attributes and aptitude to work in a residential school.

 Sections

 The school is divided into four houses.
 Each student is assigned a house at the start of his time in the school and will remain in that house for the whole of their school career.

-Memberships

-The School is a member of Indian Public Schools' Conference (IPSC).